abolfazlchaman/CoinLens/Backend/README.md

-# Crypto Man Backend
+# CoinLens Backend

-A Node.js/Express backend service for the Crypto Man application that handles CoinGecko API integration with Redis caching.
+A Node.js/Express backend service for the CoinLens application that handles CoinGecko API integration with Redis caching.

 ## Features